 RELATIONSHIPS Bette Davis's personal life was as dramatic as her on-screen performances.
 Throughout her life, she was married four times, each marriage reflecting a different stage in her personal and professional journey.

 Her first marriage was to Harmon Oscar Nelson.
-They married on August 18, 1932 in Yuma, Arizona in 1932, and it lasted only six years.
+They wed on August 18, 1932 in Yuma, Arizona and the marriage lasted only six years.
 They reportedly clashed over Davis's rising fame and income.

 Her second marriage was to Arthur Farnsworth.
 They married on December 30, 1940 at Home Ranch, Rimrock, Arizona.
 The marriage was tragically cut short by his death just three years later.

-On November 29, 1945, Davis married William Grant Sherry.
-This marriage gave her one biological daughter, Barbara Davis Sherry (known as B.D., born in 1947, but ended in divorce in 1950 due to reported abuse.
+Bette Davis married William Grant Sherry on November 30, 1945, in a small ceremony at the Mission Inn in California.
+This marriage gave her one biological daughter, Barbara Davis Sherry (known as B.D., born in 1947), but ended in divorce in 1950 due to reported abuse.

 Davis's final marriage was to actor Gary Merrill, her co-star from All About Eve.
 They married on July 28, 1950 and adopted two children, Margot and Michael, but their relationship was strained by Merrill's struggles with alcohol.
 They divorced in 1960.
 Sadly, Margot was later diagnosed with severe learning disabilities and required institutionalization.